 You will be paying around 200 euro (or dollars, or pounds, or…) per year in electricity costs.

-A few other examples from our ‘Electricity usage calculators‘ page that may be of your interest:
+Here are a few other examples from our ‘Electricity usage and electricity cost calculators‘ page that may be of your interest:

 1.- Adjust the energy settings

-Additionally, you may want for your computer to turn off the screen after a few minutes of inactivity.
+Additionally, you may want your computer to turn off the screen after a few minutes of inactivity.

 2.- Quit or uninstall unnecessary programs

-Energy conservation can be defined as the decision and the act of using less energy
+Energy conservation can be defined as the decision and the act of using less energy.

 Energy conservation both benefit you and the environment

-The act of saving and conserving electricity does benefit you because you will be paying less on your energy bills.
+The act of saving and conserving electricity does benefit you because you will be paying less for your energy bills.

-And it also does benefit the environment because conserving electricity prevents any unnecessary waste of natural resources.
+And it also benefits the environment because conserving electricity prevents unnecessary waste of natural resources.

-Now, at individual level it may not look worth to try to save a few watts here or there.
+At the individual level, it may not look worth trying to save a few watts here or there.

-Still, every little counts and if hundreds or thousands of us do save a little every time, it will make an important contribution towards conserving our natural resources.
+Still, every little one counts, and if hundreds or thousands of us save a little every time, it will make an important contribution towards conserving our natural resources.

-For example, if 9000 households would manage to save as little as 10 Watts per day (0,01 kWh) that would add to 32850 Kilowatt hour (kWh) saved per year.
+For example, if 9000 households save as little as 10 Watts per day (0,01 kWh) on the PC’s electricity usage, that would add to 32850 Kilowatt hours (kWh) saved per year.

 9000 households x 0,01 kWh per day x 365 days per year